Mr-sr71/TobiasHub/Read.md

-This is the official Tobias Hub by @Tobiastheeighth my code is obfuscated so no one steals and this is on scriptblox here:
+This is the official Tobias Hub by @Tobiastheeighth my code is obfuscated so no one steals and the script is on scriptblox and rscripts under the user of Tobias_Scripts